maarten-pennings/C64howto/reu/readme.md

 routes to $EA31 (e.g. keyboard scan).
 One would need to write an ISR (REU handler) which **clears the interrupt** by reading $DF00, and then continuous to $EA31.
 If the interrupt is not cleared, it will fire again as soon as the RTI at the end of the EA31 ISR is executed.
+This will lock up the C64.

 Although this interrupt mechanism exists, it is fairly useless.
 The 6510 is halted during the REU transfer and once the REU transfer is completed,